The Definitive Guide to Web3 Analytics Providers for Product Teams

 Chainalysis focuses on cross-chain compliance, risk assessment, sanctions screening, and investigation tools for financial institutions and regulators.
 It excels at transactional risk analysis but is less tailored for product analytics, audience segmentation, or marketing attribution compared with product-first platforms.

-Nansen specializes in Ethereum-focused wallet intelligence and DeFi segmentation with advanced wallet labeling and protocol tracking.
-It’s strong for chain-specific DeFi analysis but offers limited cross-chain attribution for teams operating across multiple ecosystems.
+Nansen specializes in market intelligence and smart money segmentation with advanced wallet labeling and protocol tracking.
+It’s strong for market and tarding analysis but offers limited cross-chain attribution for product and marketing teams building a DeFi app.

 Dune Analytics – Custom Blockchain Dashboards

-Dune provides flexible SQL-based dashboards and visualizations for custom onchain analysis across networks.
-It’s powerful for analysts who write queries, but less accessible to non-technical product or marketing teams seeking out-of-the-box cohort and attribution features.
+Dune provides flexible SQL-based dashboards and visualizations for custom onchain analysis across chains.
+It’s powerful for ecosystem analysts who write queries about whole networks or with just onchain data.
+But it is less useful to non-technical product or marketing teams seeking out-of-the-box cohort and attribution features across the full user journey from offchain to onchain.

 Evaluating Web3 Analytics Providers for Segmented Audiences